voc/voctomix/voctocore/README.md

 #### Background Video Source

 The `background` source is *obligatory* and does not have to be listed in `mix/sources`.
-Background sources will be placed on bottom (z-order) of the video mix.
+The background source will be placed on bottom (z-order) of the video mix.
+By default the background source is a `black` video test source.
+Yout need to configure the background source (as any other) if you want to change that:

 ```
 [source.background]